runtimeverification/k/k-distribution/tutorial/NOTES.md

 Add citations to:

 * chemical abstract machine
-* logics, where the distinction betweem side condition and premise is explained
+* logics, where the distinction between side condition and premise is explained
+* reduction semantics with evaluation contexts

 Replace `I1 +Int I2`, `notBool B`, etc., with `(I1 + I2)@INT`, `(not B)@Bool`,
 etc., when we have module qualification in place and working.